 The first thing you’ll notice about the Nebula Capsule is its form factor.
 This portable projector also doubles up as a bluetooth speaker, which is a combination that’s not easy to find.
 The Anker Nebula Capsule runs Android as its Operating System, which is not too bad considering that most of us would easily figure out how to work it.
 The pico projector also packs a battery life of up to 3 hours, and has an included remote that you probably won’t find yourself using a lot.
-Either way, we still think it deserves a spot on your list of the best projectors.
+If you’d like to compare with another high quality projector, take a look at our review of Leica’s first DLP projector, the Pradovit D-1200, launches at Photokina too.
+Either way, we still think it deserves a spot on your list of the best projector.
 Here’s why:

 Why We Like It – Anker Nebula Capsule